The wrong router can guarantee poor VoIP call quality

 Most companies don't consider the higher quality demands of VoIP communications.
 You can guarantee poor call quality if your company doesn't properly route IP voice traffic over your data network.

 We've received numerous calls from customers complaining that their voice service is unsatisfactory after switching to VoIP.
-The problem was quickly resolved when the router was replaced with one that was engineered to support VoIP traffic.
+Most problems are quickly resolved when the router was replaced with one that was engineered to support VoIP traffic.

-For example; they had a noncompliant VoIP router, which drastically degraded call quality, especially when downloading large files, watching streaming video and listening to streaming audio.
+For example; we had a customer with a noncompliant VoIP router drastically degrading call quality, especially when downloading large files, watching streaming video and listening to streaming audio.
 The problem was resolved when the router was replaced with a compliant VoIP router.
 Why?
 Because a good quality VoIP router can be customized to handle VoIP traffic more efficiently and give priority to VoIP traffic.
 VoIP routers are not expensive and typically range from $300.00 for a 10 person office to under $800.00 for a 25-person office.